zenyyxz/Polite-Masochist/README.md

 # Polite Masochist

-Sophie actually dared me to do this.
-She knew I needed a massive distraction today—April 11th is just one of those dates that needs to be buried under a mountain of total nonsense.

-I have no idea why I went through with it, but I had this weird itch to see if I could make a prime number sieve in INTERCAL that was actually, 100% independent.
-No cheating with `syslib.i`, no pre-calculated Python loops, no shortcuts.
-Just one big, messy file that calculates every single prime from absolute zero while it runs.
+This project is an independent prime number sieve implemented in INTERCAL.
+It operates without external libraries (no `syslib.i`) and calculates primes from zero by implementing fundamental computational logic from scratch.

-It's absolute madness.
-INTERCAL doesn't even have an addition operator.
-I had to literally rip the bitwise adder logic out of the compiler's guts and glue it into the source just to make a counter work.
+INTERCAL lacks an addition operator.
+This implementation uses bitwise logic derived from the compiler's internal adder to manage counters and arithmetic.

 ---